 We love stuffed jalapenos on the grill, on the smoker, in the oven, with meat or without.
 We love them all.
 Then K.C. went and introduced us to a game changer.

-On the day of our now infamous Great Poultry Grill-Off, he brought a surprise addition to put on the smoker.
-Shrimp stuffed, bacon wrapped, cream cheese filled poppers became an instant hit!
+He made us a batch of shrimp stuffed, bacon wrapped, cream cheese filled poppers and they became an instant hit!
 The platter disappeared as quickly as he put it down.

 I just knew that wouldn’t be the last time we had such a delicacy.
-I had to have them again.
-Luckily our jalapeno plant is loaded with peppers and they are super spicy this year!
+So I had to make a batch for myself.

 Three shrimp stuffed jalapenos with cream cheese and bacon on small plate ready to eat.